hykrion/black-bounce-double/README.md

 ![Black Bounce - BH sigma-l](/img/sigma-l-wh.png)

 # Documentation
-For  more information you can consult the pdf's in the *doc* folder (English version it's just an automatic translation)
+For  more information you can consult the pdf's in the *doc* folder (English version is just an automatic translation)